Residency & Study Elsewhere

 Study Elsewhere

-Students who wish to study at other U.S. institutions for transfer credit toward their Brown degree either in the Summer months (cannot exceed 4 credits inclusive of any Brown summer credit) or during the fall/spring semester may do so with prior approval of the appropriate departments and the Committee on Academic Standing (CAS).
+Students who wish to study at other U.S. institutions for transfer credit toward their Brown degree either in the Summer months (cannot exceed 4 credits inclusive of any Brown summer credit with no more than 2 credits earned in any given summer) or during the fall/spring semester may do so with prior approval of the appropriate departments and the Committee on Academic Standing (CAS).
 The CAS delegates to a specific dean of the College the authority to approve petitions for such programs.

-Students planning study elsewhere in the U.S. should consult the Dean of the College website.
+Students planning study elsewhere in the U.S. should consult the Dean of the College website at https://college.brown.edu/learn-beyond-classroom/us-study/study-away-brown.
 The student should then work out a program and present it to his or her concentration advisor and other appropriate faculty members for approval.

 Transfer Credit

 In order to be considered for transfer credit, courses must be completed with a grade of C or better, and an official transcript must be received by Brown University from the host institution, which must be a regionally accredited, degree-granting, two or four-year institution.
 Official transcripts should be sent to the Office of the Registrar.
 This transcript will be retained by the University.
-All transfer credit must receive Faculty and Committee on Academic Standing approval.
-Students should keep all materials from their work away, including, e.g., course syllabi, exams, papers, notes, projects, and portfolios, in the event that post-approval is required from an academic department at Brown.
-It is the student's responsibility to clarify in advance any concerns regarding the amount of transfer credit which may be awarded.
+All transfer credit must be reviewed and approved by the College

 Brown Transcript